 It is.
 It was not that long ago (maybe a month?) that I would look outside and feel as though there was absolutely no way this bitter, hostile weather could lead to brighter days, that the temperatures could climb above freezing for 24 hours at a time, or that growth could actually spring from this ground.

 But it did, just like it always does.
 Now it is mid-may and the earth is gracing us with the first of the season's edibles.
 Young garlic is sprouting, fiddleheads are quickly unfurling and my favorite, ramps, are "ramp"ant along the river sides.
-For more information about about ramps (also known as wild leeks) and how to harvest them, check out last year's post on Wild Dandelion and Ramp Pesto.

 I was inspired by a new product on the shelves these days, from one of my favorite butter and cheese producers, Vermont Creamery.
 I love their chèvre and cultured butter and regularly buy them in bulk for the CSK.
 Recently, they added a cultured Maple and Sea Salt Butter to their line.
 I am a sucker for the all things "sweet and salty", so it immediately caught my eye.
 It doesn't come in bulk, so I decided to use a log of their lightly salted cultured butter, along with a touch of VT maple syrup, course sea salt crystals and foraged ramps to make a beautiful butter for my catering spreads this summer.
 Butter freezes extremely well, so I made a bigger batch and froze it in varying sizes.
 These will go on cheese boards and in bread baskets throughout the year.